D2-mods/Better-IWD-Pregen/d2-script/readme.txt

 ==================================================
 Updates
 ==================================================
+v7.21
+- added missing weidu labels for a component (fixes an issue with Project Infinity).
+- minor adjustments for IWDification shapeshifts for relevant components, ex. polar bear moves similar speed as brown/black bear instead of slower.

 v7.20
 - Added component: Shapeshifts can talk (EEs, BG2).
 This does not allow spellcasting, but you can talk to NPCs, merchants, etc.
 - iwdee: faster shapeshifts tweak now also increases boring beetle and elemental speeds.
 They are still slightly slower than natural form, but fast enough to be usable out of combat.